trustfractal/idos-passkey-iframe/README.md

 * **`dapp` never has access to the user password or key**

 To test, make sure you're running this in a secure context (`https://`, not `file://`), and:
-1. visit `idos.html` to create a passkey (temporarily [deployed here](https://dapp-iframe.idos.network/idos.html))
+1. visit `idos.html` to create a passkey
-2. visit `dapp.html` to use the passkey and observe the message passing (temporarily [deployed here](https://idos-passkey-iframe.vercel.app/dapp.html?url=https://dapp-iframe.idos.network/idos-iframe.html))
+2. visit `dapp.html` to use the passkey and observe the message passing